Preparing for your family session

 Selecting Outfits

 Styles come and go, but certain types of clothes just look more timeless, photograph better and enhance the overall look of your photos.
 If you're having trouble deciding what to wear, text me!
 I'm happy to send suggestions and give honest feedback on outfit ideas.
-Because changing clothes takes time and interrupts the flow of the session once everyone’s in the groove, we'll stick to one set of outfits max.
+Because changing clothes takes time and interrupts the flow of the session once everyone’s in the groove, we'll stick to one set of outfits max for mini sessions and two for full sessions.

 CLOTHING Do's and don'ts